Embla-Flatlandsmo/openGL-playground/README.md

 # openGL playground
 For playing around with openGL in C++.
+Please note that this repo is actively being updated.
+Some code might be bloated as I do some refactoring passes every now and then.

 The starter code is lifted from https://github.com/bartvbl/TDT4230-Assignment-1

+As of right now, `main` implements the boids algorithm, optimized by using a regular grid.
+The `raytracing` branch (aims to) implement ray-traced clouds.
+By mid-april 2023, the goal is to incorporate the two into one coherent scene!

 ![The state of it right now](the-state-of-it.gif)